ganeshutah/Jove/For_CS3100_Fall2020/README.md

+* Begin watching the video in Overview_Of_CS3100_Fall2020/ by running the Jove notebook there.

 * This is a directory prepared for the CS 3100, Fall 2020 students
 * It contains a description of how various Jove modules will be covered in our lectures